ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 Moving Data Between A Local Computer, The Internet, And A Server
 ----------------------------------------------------------------

-An established SSH connection between a user's local computer and a remote server sends the user's input to the remote server, and sends the output of the shell running on the remote server to the user's local computer, but it does not otherwise send data or code between those two ends.
-Therefore, uploading data from a user's local computer to a server, downloading data from the Internet to a server, or downloading data from a server to a user's local computer require additional tools.
+An established SSH connection between your local computer and a remote server sends your keystrokes to the remote server, and sends the output of the shell running on the remote server back to your local computer, but it does not otherwise send data or code between those two ends.
+Therefore, uploading data from your local computer to a server, downloading data from the Internet to a server, or downloading data from a server to your local computer require additional tools.

 ### Download Files From The Internet

-The first pair of commands, to download data from the Internet to *any* computer, including a user's local computer and a server to which a user is connected via SSH, are `wget` and `curl`.
+The first pair of commands, to download data from the Internet to *any* computer, including your local computer and a server to which you are connected via SSH, are `wget` and `curl`.
 Both of these commands do basically the same thing, but for historical reasons, one or the other (or sometimes both) may be installed on any specific computer.
 It is therefore important to know the basics of using both of them.

 ### `wget`

 `wget` (as in "web get") is the simpler of the two commands.
-It can be used to download one or more files, entire directories, or even entire directory hierarchies, from the Internet, via multiple protocols including HTTP and HTTPS.
+It can be used to download one or more files, entire directories, or even entire directory hierarchies from the Internet, via multiple protocols including HTTP and HTTPS.
 Its most common use is to download files from web servers.
-Usually, one downloads a file from a web server via a web browser, by right-clicking on a hyperlink in a web page and selecting "Save Link As..." from the menu that pops up in response.
-In its simplest form, `wget` does the same, but from the command line and without requiring further user input.
-To download the file referenced by a given URL, one simply passes that URL on `wget`'s command line:
+Usually, you would download a file from a web server via a web browser, by right-clicking on a hyperlink in a web page and selecting "Save Link As..." from the menu that pops up in response.
+In its simplest form, `wget` does the same, but from the command line and without requiring further actions from you.
+To download the file referenced by a given URL, you simply pass that URL on `wget`'s command
+line:

 ````
 me@mypc$ wget https://www.google.com